-DSA may withdraw a course approval if breaches of the course provider’s legal obligations are brought to the attention of DSA, indicating that the provider has ceased to be an appropriate person to provide the course and administer its provision efficiently or effectively.
+DVSA may withdraw a course approval if breaches of the course provider’s legal obligations are brought to the attention of DVSA, indicating that the provider has ceased to be an appropriate person to provide the course and administer its provision efficiently or effectively.

 The role of the courts